 - Requirement #4: the competitor has received actual notice of the pre-grant publication.

 Patent pending status does not give inventors the ability to sue others now for patent infringement as we discussed in the last section.
-Thus, so long as the patent application is only in the patent pending phase, the inventor cannot tell copiers to stop copying the patent pending product.
+Thus, so long as the patent application is only in the patent pending phase, the inventor cannot tell copiers to stop copying the product.
 However, they have provisional patent rights which can be enforced later on after the patent grant by satisfying the four requirements above.

 Let me explain.